rafaelma/pgbackman/docs/manual.rst

 Introduction
 ============

-PgBackMan is a system to manage PostgreSQL backup dumps created with pg_dump and pg_dumpall.
+PgBackMan is an open source tool to manage PostgreSQL backup dumps created with ``pg_dump`` and ``pg_dumpall``.

+It is designed to manage backups from thousands of databases running in multiple PostgreSQL nodes, and it supports a multiple backup servers topology.

+Even though a backup created with ``pg_dump`` / ``pg_dumpall`` can never guarantee a full disaster recovery of all data changed between the moment when the backup was taken and the moment of a future crash, they are necessary if you need to archive versions of a database, move databases between PgSQL nodes, clone databases between production / pre-production and/or development servers.

+They are also an easy way of taken backups of databases not requiring PITR backups.

+PgBackMan is not a tool for managing PITR (Point in time recovery) backups.
+There are several other solutions out there that can be use for PITR backups, such as PITRTools, OmniPITR, and Barman.

 Main features
 =============

-The main features og PgBackMan are:
+The main features of PgBackMan are:

 * Central database with metadata information.
 * PgBackMan shell for interaction with the system.

 * Management of multiple backup servers
 * Management of multiple PostgreSQL servers
-* Management of backups dumps through a catalogue
+* Management of thousands of backups dumps through a catalogue
 * Manual and scheduled backups
-* Management of retention policies for backups and WAL files.
+* Management of retention policies for backups dumps..
 * Fully detailed backup reports.
 * Multiple database backup types, CLUSTER, FULL, SCHEMA, DATA.
 * Full backup of role information for a database.